Halceyon/open-telemetry-trace-listener/README.md

 ## Usage with System.Diagnostics

-Add the trace listener to the system.diagnostics section of your App.config or Web.config file.
+To configure the OpenTelemetry Trace Listener, add it to the `system.diagnostics` section in your `App.config` or `Web.config` file:

 ```xml
 <configuration>